Treasurer of Scotland: Accounts of the Lord High Treasurer

 The final audited accounts of the Lord High Treasurer were public records of Scotland.
-These survive as an almost complete record from 1473 to 1635 at General Register House in Edinburgh.
+These survive as an almost complete record from 1473 to 1635 at the National Archives of Scotland in Edinburgh.
 Even the early accounts were written on paper rather than vellum.
 The Scots language was preferred over Latin for the expenditure or "discharge" side.
 The income, of rents and feudal duties, especially the fees on property transactions known as "compositions", was written in Latin.
 The record of expenses varies considerably over the reigns.
 For example, as Regent, Mary of Guise paid for her stable, costume, and wardrobe separately and these expenses do not occur in her treasurer's accounts.

 There are also surviving duplicate volumes for the years 1574 to 1596.
 These volumes were kept for many years by the family of the Earl of Leven and Melville, and were deposited in the National Archives of Scotland in 1944.
 Their exact purpose in royal accounting remains unclear.
 The layout of these duplicate accounts and the wording of the entries is not an exact replica of the main series.

 The manuscripts were published between 1877 and 1978 in thirteen volumes covering up to 1580.
 The editors silently abbreviated and omitted some material, especially details of making costume.

 Historians often refer to the published volumes in references as TA: